ms-iot/ros_msft_onnx/README.md

 An object tracking demo and a deep pose detection demo.

 ### Person Tracker Demo
  `tracker.launch` demonstrates tracking people in images/video.
-To try the tracker demo, copy [Object Detection with Tiny-YOLOv2/ONNX Runtime](./onnx_object_detection/README.md) to the testdata folder in ros_msft_onnx before building.

 To run the person tracking detection demo, source the workspace and then roslaunch the launch file.